-This Thai khao tang na tang rice cakes with chilli prawn and pork dip recipe makes a popular Thai dish of homemade crispy rice crackers used to scoop up this creamy, slightly sweet, a little salty, and gently-spiced dip.
+This recipe for Thai khao tang na tang on rice cakes makes a chilli prawn and pork dip that’s incredibly delicious.
+The popular Thai dish consists of homemade crispy rice crackers that are used to scoop up this creamy, slightly sweet, a little salty, and gently-spiced dip.
 Found in both Thailand and Cambodia, many believe this snack was created to use up leftover rice, which was made into rice cakes.

 As with the Cambodian natang recipe that I shared from our Siem Reap kitchen a few months ago (along with another favourite Cambodian dip, prahok k’tis), this recipe for khao tang na tang on rice cakes for a chilli prawn and pork dip from Thailand makes for a very moreish snack.
 It’s also another of our best recipes with peanuts.

 Once you start tucking into this dip, it’s very hard to stop, which is why this khao tang na tang is traditionally served in a bowl at the centre of a large platter of crispy rice cakes or rice crackers for everyone to share.

 As I noted in my Cambodian natang recipe post, this is one of those dishes found in both Thai and Cambodian cuisines, due to their shared histories and centuries of travel of dishes and ingredients between the two countries.

 Lara has been researching the origins of the dish as part of her epic eight-year research project on Cambodia’s culinary history and has learnt that it has been served as much as a refined appetiser by royals and elites, as it has been a casual comforting snack eaten in everyday homes.